-This park provides shoreline access, a boat concrete surfaced boat launch, fish cleaning stand, picnic area and play field.
-The Boat launch is used for police, fire, ecology, emergency, and public use.
+Taylor Landing Park provides shoreline access, a boat concrete surfaced boat launch, a fish cleaning stand, a picnic area and a play field.

-The original town of Duvall was named Cherry Valley and was situated on the banks of the Snoqualmie River right around the current day Taylor Landing Park.
-The community of Cherry Valley was centered around a market, grange hall, church, and a school (which had been constructed from the wood of a single old growth log).
-It was mostly isolated from the larger Seattle-Tacoma region, relying on boats as the main mode of transportation for timber, farm goods, and people.
-A swing bridge was installed in ___ to connect the Woodinville area to the river.
+Duvall, originally named Cherry Valley, initially sat on the banks of the Snoqualmie River around the current day Taylor Landing Park.
+The community of Cherry Valley centered around a market, grange hall, church, and a school which had been constructed from the wood of a single old growth log.
+Mostly isolated from the larger Seattle-Tacoma region, it relied on boats as the main mode of transportation for timber, farm goods, and people.
+A swing bridge installed in 1905 provided a connection between Cherry Valley and the Woodinville area.